Philadelphia + Delaware County Birth Injury (Cerebral + Bell’s Palsy) Attorneys

 Generally, both cerebral palsy and Erb’s palsy are avoidable injuries that occur through medical mistakes at or near to the time of birth.

-Our Delaware County Birth Injury Attorneys Can Help
+Our Philadelphia and Delaware County Birth Injury Attorneys Can Help

 Our caring Philadelphia birth injuries attorneys represent injured children and their families with understanding and compassion.
 We will work hard to assess your case, consult with a medical expert, and obtain the certificate of merit necessary in Pennsylvania to proceed with your claim.
 The Pennsylvania birth injury and birth defect lawyers at Schmidt, Kirifides & Rassias will secure your child’s financial future so that you may concentrate on moving forward with your lives.
 Our personal injury lawyers will always take the time to answer your questions, discuss your concerns and personally return your phone calls.
 If you believe that your child was injured as a result of medical negligence, please do not hesitate to contact us.
 We are here, in nearby Media, Pennsylvania, eager to help restore your family’s well being.
 Whether you live in Bucks, Berks, Chester, Delaware County or any other Pennsylvania community, please call 1-610-892-9300 for your free legal consultation.